-Photodynamic therapy or PDT is a treatment that uses special drugs, called photosensitizing agents, along with light to kill cancer cells.
+Photodynamic therapy (PDT) is a treatment that uses special drugs, called photosensitizing agents, along with light to kill cancer cells.
 The drugs only work after they have been activated or “turned on” by certain kinds of light.
 PDT may also be called photoradiation therapy, phototherapy, or photochemotherapy.

 The period of time between when the drug is given and when the light is applied is called the drug-to-light interval.
-It can be anywhere from a couple of hours to a couple of days and depends on the drug used.
+It can be anywhere from a couple of hours to a couple of days, depending on the drug used.

 Pros and cons of PDT